-- S. China: Rates are on the rise due to demand increasing while supply is strained due to flight cancellations. - Taiwan: The market is slack and demand is low with no signs of increase on the horizon. - Korea: Falling rates have leveled due to expectations of exChina's ocean and air capacity coming under strain in March. - SE Asia: Markets are soft and demand remains unchanged with no signs of increases heading into March.
+- Taiwan: The market is slack with some carriers canceling freighter flights on the TPEB tradelane. - Korea: Rates remain the same as the previous week with no large increases in market demand. - SE Asia: Markets are soft and demand remains unchanged with no signs of increases heading into March.